yahoo/burst/burst-brio/src/main/scala/org/burstsys/brio/flurry/provider/unity/readme.md

+# Synthetic Unity Configuration

+The if the following properties are found in the stream properties then the value from the stream will be used instead of the default value listed below.

 | property | type | description | default value |
 | -------- | ---- | ----------- | ------------- |
 | `synthetic.unity.applicationId` | `Long` | the user.applicationId value | `12345` |